 - Just received your driver’s license

-- A poor credit history
+- A poor or patchy credit history